 What really makes Gordon Ramsay stand out as a television personality is his bluntness and fiery temper.
 He has a strict demeanor and doesn’t shy away from using plenty of expletives.
 During his career as a television personality, he combined activities in the film, hospitality, and food industry.
 He also promotes chefs who apprentice under his wing.

 However, Ramsay rose to prominence not only due to his gastronomic talents but also due to presenting TV shows about competitive cookery and food, such as the British series Hell’s Kitchen, The F Word, and Ramsay’s Kitchen Nightmares.
 These shows are what really made everyone know Gordon Ramsay.
 In other words, after 2004 his fame grew worldwide.

-As with all of our celebrity recipes, we like to keep them short and interesting.
+As with all of my celebrity recipes, I like to keep them short and interesting.
 It’s also great if they’re easy to make.
-This particular one seems to tick all the boxes!
+Gordon Ramsay’s brownie recipe seems to tick all the boxes!
 Nevertheless, just because it’s simple and easy-to-follow doesn’t mean you can’t find ways to screw it up!
-While the ingredients list is short and the instructions simple, the flavor and texture is something that not everyone can nail.
+While the ingredient list is short and the instructions simple, the flavor and texture are something that not everyone can nail.

 Gordon Ramsay's Brownie Recipe

-- 20 quail eggs
+- 25 quail eggs

-- 300 g caster sugar
+- 200 g erythritol or sugar

-- 75 g plain flour
+- 75 g flour

 - 1 tsp vanilla extract

 - Start by bringing all the ingredients to room temperature.
 To ensure this, leave them on the kitchen counter for half an hour.
 Next, grab a large enough bowl and start beating the erythritol (or sugar) and butter together.
 Beat until you get a fluffy consistency.
 While you are doing this, melt the chocolate.
 Melt it using a technique called a bain-marie.
 Otherwise, you risk burning the chocolate.